 A car with a mass of 1000.0 kg accelerates from 0 to 90.0 km/h in 10.0 s. (a) What is its acceleration? (b) What is the net force on the car?

 The driver in the previous problem applies the brakes when the car is moving at 90.0 km/h, and the car comes to rest after traveling 40.0 m.
-What is the net force on the car during its deceleration?
+What is the net force on the car during its acceleration opposite to the motion?

 An 80.0-kg passenger in an SUV traveling at km/h is wearing a seat belt.
 The driver slams on the brakes and the SUV stops in 45.0 m.
 Find the force of the seat belt on the passenger.